openhab/openhab-addons/bundles/org.openhab.binding.playstation/README.md

 If you want to control your PS4 the first thing you need is your user-credentials, this is a 64 characters HEX string that is easiest obtained by using PS4-waker https://github.com/dhleong/ps4-waker.
 The result file is called ".ps4-wake.credentials.json" in your home directory.

-Then you need to pair your OpenHAB device with the PS4.
+Then you need to pair your openHAB device with the PS4.
 This can be done by saving the Thing while the pairing screen is open on the PS4.
 The code is only needed during pairing.

 Then, if you have a pass code when you log in to your PS4 you have to specify that as well.